joelparkerhenderson/smart-criteria/README.md

 Alternatives:

-  * Achieveable, Accomplishable, Attainable: can be successfully completed.
+  * Achievable, Accomplishable, Attainable: can be successfully completed.
   * Assignable: can be given to a person or team who are responsible.
   * Agreed: discussed or negotiated and then accepted by all parties.
   * Action-oriented: willing or likely to take practical action to deal with a problem or situation.
-  * Ambitious: intended to satisfy high aspirations and therefore difficult to achieve.
+  * Ambitious: intended to satisfy high aspirations and challenging to achieve.
   * Aligned: coming together in agreement or alliance.

 ## Relevant